tewhey-lab/tewhey-lab.github.io/index.md

 ---
-title: Tewhey Lab
+title: The ZhouLab
 layout: home
 group: home
 ---

-# Welcome to the Tewhey Lab
+# Welcome to the ZhouLab
-###### We are a group of human geneticist, molecular biologists and computational scientists interested in understanding how genetic variation impacts human traits and risk to disease.
+###### Welcome to the Zhou Lab at the Lewis Katz School of Medicine at Temple University.
+We are committed to the cutting-edge cell biology and nanomedicine research.
+We are driven by a passion for discovery at the intersection of nanomedicine, vascular biology, and pulmonary research.
+Our mission is to develop innovative, cell-targeted therapies to treat a wide range of lung diseases.

+###### Our lab combines advanced drug delivery technologies, molecular biology, and interdisciplinary collaboration to uncover the mechanisms of disease and pioneer new treatment strategies.
+We aim to translate our discoveries into real-world solutions that improve lung health and patient outcomes.

+###### Explore our research, meet the team, and learn more about our journey to shape the future of lung-targeted nanomedicine.

-###### Our lab is located in the Snell Building (B21, Floor 3) on the Bar Harbor Campus of The Jackson Laboratory.
+###### Our lab is located in the Medical Education & Research Building (Floor 11) on the Medical Campus of Temple University.

 ---